Subterrane/newtab/README.md

 Custom browser "new tab" page

-Fetches a random nature photo from [Unsplash](https://unsplash.com/images/nature)
+- Fetches a random nature photo from [Unsplash](https://unsplash.com/images/nature)
+- Link favicons are grabbed with the Google Favicon Snatcher

 ![screenshot](example.png)